andreiw/UefiToolsPkg/README.md

 ### cat

 Catenate and print files.
-Limitations are highlighted in [README.md](Applications/cat/README.md).
+Examples of use and limitations are highlighted in [README.md](Applications/cat/README.md).

     fs3:\> cat